TritonDataCenter/rfd/rfd/0026/README.md

 The recommended way to resize NFS volumes is to create a new volume with the desired size and copy the data from the original volume to the new volume.

+### Placement of VMs that mount volumes

+While provisioning volume containers does not depend on platform changes, provisioning VMs that automatically mount volumes does depend on platform changes.

+To avoid requiring _all_ CNs of a datacenter to be upgraded to platform versions that include those changes before VMs can automatically mount volumes, allocation algorithms will be updated to filter out CNs that don't match minimum platform versions when provisioning VMs that automatically mount volumes.

+Each feature flag related to automatically mounting volumes (docker-automount for Docker containers and cloudapi-automount for non-Docker containers) will have their separate SAPI flag that indicates the minimum platform version required to support them.

+If no CN or only a limited number of CNs meet these minimum platform requirements, it is possible that provisioning a certain type of VMs that depend on volumes will fail all the time, or that the capacity will fill up very quickly.

+To make sure that operators are aware of this, the `sdcadm experimental nfs-volumes` command will output a warning whenever at least one CN of a given data center does not match the minimum platform requirements for a given feature flag.

 ## Networking